 A patch is a building block.
 You can build a full effect by connecting patches together in what's known as a graph.
 Each individual patch will control part of your effect.

-AR Studio has several different types of patches.
-This is what a patch looks like in AR Studio:
+This is what a patch looks like in Spark AR Studio: